CValencia3/Assignment-1/README.txt

 #Assignment 1

 Source Files:

 	main.cpp

 	main.out

 	test.txt

 Description:
     	Analyzes DNA sequences to find statistical information about their lengths and composition.
-    Outputs results and generates 1000 new sequences based on the data in valencia.out.
+    	Outputs results and generates 1000 new sequences based on the data in results.txt.

 How to Run:

-    Run main.out with a command line argument containing a filepath for a text file.
+	Run ./main.out with a command line argument containing a filepath for a text file.

 References:
     https://www.mathsisfun.com/data/standard-deviation.html